alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 practices for employee information, employees should be informed about such changes in a timely manner.

+Consent
+According to PIPEDA, employers must obtain an employee’s consent before they collect personal information where that information is not required for the employment relationship.
+Further, the information collected must be for a specific purpose and must be destroyed once that purpose is no longer valid.
+There are two forms of consent that can be obtained from an employee − express and
+implied:
+Express consent should be used for particularly sensitive employee information such as might be asked for in the case of a voluntary employee assistance program.
+Implied consent means the employee is considered to have consented indirectly.
+An example of implied consent is when an employee completes a form for an employer provided but optional service such as a ‘social club’ for birthday gifts and notices.
+Participating in this club is not required for the employment relationship so consent is required.
+But the information requested, and the context is not overly sensitive so consent for the collection and use of employee data may be implied by the fact that the employee completed the voluntary form.
+It doesn’t need an “I consent” checkbox.
+In essence, the more sensitive the information, the more one should use express written consent, which outlines in detail the specific purpose for which an employer is using the information.
+It is critical for those working in payroll to be aware of the requirements of privacy legislation that applies to their employees and to have the necessary procedures in place to comply with the legislation.
+If an employee chooses not to disclose the information and is not required to do so by law, an employer cannot force an employee to divulge it.

+Exceptions to Consent Requirement
+Subparagraph 7(3) of the Personal Information Protection and Electronic Documents Act (Bill C6) allows an employer to disclose personal information without the knowledge or consent of the individual if the disclosure is made to a government institution which has identified its lawful authority, and if the disclosure is for the purpose of administering any law of Canada.
+PIPEDA permits federal government agencies such as the CRA, ESDC, Service Canada and provincial/territorial Ministries of Labour to obtain personal employee information needed to administer programs or benefits, or to perform an audit.
+Legislation specifically provides these government bodies with the right to request personal employee information and inspect certain records and documents.
+As a result, the employer does not need to obtain the employee’s permission to provide the information.
+In addition to disclosures to government that are mandated by legislation and in relation to employment, subparagraph 7.3 of PIPEDA states that an employer that is regulated by federal labour codes can

+“…collect, use and disclose personal information without the consent of the individual if (a) the collection, use or disclosure is necessary to establish, manage or terminate an employment relationship between the federal work, undertaking or business and the individual; and
+(b) the federal work, undertaking or business has informed the individual that the personal information will be or may be collected, used or disclosed for those purposes”.

+Use and Storage of Personal Information
+According to PIPEDA, organizations can only use information for the purpose for which it was collected.
+Employers must fully disclose in writing to the employee the reasons why they require the information, as well as what will be done with it.
+Personal information must not be disclosed to external stakeholders without the employee’s consent and only for the purpose for which the information was collected.
+For example, if the organization is being audited by a government agency, such as the CRA, the employee’s medical information should not be included with the information provided for audit purposes.
+There are times when employers are required to collect information about employees in order to comply with employment/labour standards or human rights legislation.
+For example, to accommodate an employee for religious days and holidays, an employer needs to know about the employee’s religious beliefs.
+To seek out this type of information for any other reason invades the individual’s right to privacy.

+Limitations on Use – the Social Insurance Number example The purpose of a social insurance number (SIN) is to identify an individual for specific government programs.
+This information may not be collected, stored, used or disclosed for any other purpose without the employee’s consent.
+Where the SIN is to be used for purposes of identification, an organization must provide a convenient method for the employee to withdraw his/her consent for that use at any time.
+Employers are authorized to collect a SIN from employees in order to produce Records of Employment and income tax information slips.
+Unless the employee has provided a SIN for another specific use, and has consented to that specific use in writing, an employer could be subject to fines for each improper use of that number.
+As a general rule, an employer may not communicate the number to a third party without the employee’s specific consent to do so.
+Exceptions are cases in which it is the employer’s obligation to report an employee’s SIN to RQ, CRA, ESDC or Service Canada.
+The SIN should not be used on pay statements or communicated to unions or benefit carriers.
+They should not be used as an identifier by any organization other than the government agencies mentioned above, unless the employee provides written consent to do so.

 Pension Benefits Standards Act
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~